+Teeth whitening kits at home could be equally effective as professional-grade whitening at the dentist’s office.
 Research published in the journal Operative Dentistry even suggests that at home whitening may be as effective and more preferable to in office treatments (2).

 When a group of patients was given either in-office or at home teeth whitening, the results were similar, and patient preference leaned towards recommendations at home treatments over the dental office treatments, likely because of the ease and convenience.

+Charcoal might be a good natural alternative for teeth whitening.
 One potential alternative to harsh chemical treatments that has become more popular recently is activated charcoal toothpaste for teeth whitening.
 The name is a bit of a misnomer, as it’s not actually a toothpaste at all, nor does it function to reduce cavities like a standard dental toothpaste does.

 Instead, the purpose of activated charcoal toothpaste is to gradually and gently wear away the first layer of staining on your teeth, and take advantage of the unique properties of activated charcoal to absorb organic compounds.
 Since it’s such a new trend, there is a lack of good scientific research on the topic.